 He has earned many honors during his tenure, including being selected as High School Principal of the Year by the Texas Association of Secondary School Principals and the Saginaw Citizen of the Year.
 He also is active with various civic and professional organizations.
 He currently serves as secretary of the Eagle Mountain-Saginaw Education Foundation, board member of Blue Ribbon Schools, Inc., board member for Junior Achievement, board member for The Equity Center, advisory board member for Community Link Mission, advisory board member for the Fast Growth Schools Coalition, and member of the Board of Visitors of the School of Education at Texas Christian University.
 In addition, he holds a Lifetime membership in the Texas PTA and is an honorary member of the EMS Retired School Employee Association.

 Dr. Chadwell is a lifelong education leader who believes in the power of public education as a great equalizer for all children, regardless of backgrounds or circumstances.
-He is a tireless advocate for Texas public schools and a champion for the 5.4-plus million children it serves.
-He and his wife, Julie, have been married for 21 years.
-Julie is a clinical social worker and their two children, Graeson and Emerson, both attend EMS ISD schools.
+He is a tireless advocate for Texas public schools and a champion for the 5.5-plus million children it serves.
+He and his wife, Julie, have been married for 23 years.
+Julie is a clinical social worker and they have two children, Graeson and Emerson.